Up to 95% of the textiles that are LAND-FILLED each year could be reused or recycled, according to Secondary Materials© and Recycled Textiles [SMART]

 One day you will have no use for what you wear.
 It could be in a few months or a few years.
 Where will you dispose of it?
 You say you can recycle, up-cycle, give away, or throw away.
 Oops did you say throw away?
 Don’t do that, and here is why. . .

-Second to oil, clothing and textile industry is the largest polluter in the world.
+A 2021 report from the World Economic Forum identified fashion, and its supply chain, as the planet’s third largest polluter (after food and construction).
 The recycled textiles industry generates both environmental and economic benefits, reducing the need for landfill space.
-In the US alone, about 10.5 million tons of clothing is sent to landfills each year.
-SMART states according to the Bureau of International Recycling Textiles Division, worldwide, more than 60 percent of clothes can be reused and another 35 percent are recycled or converted into new products.
+According to the Environmental Protection Agency, Americans generate 16 million tons of textile waste a year, equaling just over six percent of total municipal waste (for context, plastics make up 13 percent of America’s waste stream).
+SMART states according to the Bureau of International Recycling Textiles Division, worldwide, more than 60 percent of clothes can be reused and another 35 percent can be recycled or converted into new products.

 Visual artists are skipping the landfill and creating sculpted works of art out of discarded textiles.